-Plaza's rent collections have improved significantly since Q2 2020.
-Plaza collected 99.0% of gross rent in Q1 21 and 98.2% in Q2 21.
+Plaza's rent collections have improved significantly since Q3 2020, and are now back to pre-COVID levels.
+Plaza has collected over 99% of gross rent in each quarter of 2021 to date.

 (2) Total distributions include cash distributions paid and payable to unitholders and distributions on Class B exchangeable LP units classified as finance costs.